codes-by-utkarsh/FestivAI-Delivery/README.md

-# SimplyPromised - Festival Video Marketing Hub
+# Festival Video Marketing Hub

 A full-stack platform that enables agencies to onboard businesses and automatically generate and deliver personalized festival greeting videos directly to business owners via WhatsApp.